 There are some things you get to do in your life that are unforgettable.
 Being invited by Facebook to London to participate in their first ever European Communities Summit was certainly one of those things for me.

 Having seen an ad on Facebook to apply, I duly did so, not expecting to hear anything back.
 We had to use an example of a group that we admin that makes a difference in the community.
-I admin the group Inform Bundoran which is essentially a community noticeboard so that people are aware of what’s going on in our town in the north west of Ireland.
-A few weeks later I received an email to say I had made the shortlist and would I be able to schedule some time to do a video interview with a member of the Facebook staff.
-We did, and during the interview, I outlined fairly passionately my reasons for establishing the group and putting so much effort into maintaining it.
+I admin the group Inform Bundoran.
+This is essentially a community noticeboard so that people are aware of what’s going on in our town in the north west of Ireland.
+A few weeks later I received an email to say I had made the shortlist.
+They asked if I would be able to schedule some time to do a video interview with a member of the Facebook staff.
+We did.
+During the interview, I outlined fairly passionately my reasons for establishing the group and putting so much effort into maintaining it.

 Fast forward to Thursday February 8th.
 I’m sitting in Dublin Airport with my colleague Taralouise and we’re waiting to board our CityJet plane to take us to London City Airport – in all my visits to London I’d never actually flown into it.
 Through a flurry of emails and being made members of the “summit attendees” group, we had gotten into our heads a fair idea of what was going to be happening over the coming two days but still we were unsure as to what lay ahead.
 We had both signed up for various workshops and the design sprint but we weren’t sure we were going to make it as we were tight with time between the flight landing, getting to the hotel and then getting to the venue.
 This was a huge opportunity for both of us and we didn’t want to miss a single second of it.

-So we were there for basically a large brainstorming session where participants were asked to talk about their groups with each other and then come up with suggestions for ways that the functionality of groups could be improved.
+So we were there for basically a large brainstorming session.
+Participants were asked to talk about their groups with each other and then come up with suggestions for ways that the functionality of groups could be improved.
 It was really great to see the process of an idea for Facebook and how it could potentially come to life.
-We were on the clock all the time so the pressure was on but we managed to come up with some pretty decent ideas – some of which you’ll possibly be seeing on Facebook soon.
+We were on the clock all the time so the pressure was on.
+However we managed to come up with some pretty decent ideas – some of which you’ll possibly be seeing on Facebook soon.
 There was lots of post-it notes, sharpies, white boards and coloured stickers involved – my ideal brainstorming session!
-It should also be noted that this process normally takes about 6 months… we did it in 2 hours .
+It should also be noted that this process normally takes about 6 months… we did it in 2 hours.

 Oodles of chocolate bars and soft drinks (as well as fruit and water!) were on hand to keep us from being famished as we worked through our ideas.
-Ironically I was placed at the same table as Gina who was one of the other Irish guests and lives just one hour’s drive away from me in Letterkenny, County Donegal and looks after a page called Donegal Down Syndrome.
+Ironically I was placed at the same table as Gina Grant.
+She was one of the other Irish guests and lives just one hour’s drive away from me in Letterkenny, County Donegal.
+She looks after a page called Donegal Down Syndrome.
 A small world… a small community … but I guess that was why we were there!

-As we sat eating and taking in the great atmosphere, we talked to our neighbours and also to the Facebook staff who kindly floated and sat with us to make sure we were enjoying ourselves and also to find out more about our groups and communities.
+We sat eating and taking in the great atmosphere and talked to our neighbours.
+Facebook staff also kindly floated and sat with us to make sure we were enjoying ourselves.
+They also wanted to find out more about our groups and communities.

-At this point it felt really late, however it was just touching 9pm but we knew there was a long day ahead on Friday so we opted for the bus back to the hotel where we were back in time to watch the final episode of “Derry Girls” – a great way to wrap up an amazing day!
+At this point it felt really late, however it was just touching 9pm but we knew there was a long day ahead on Friday.
+We opted for the bus back to the hotel where we were back in time to watch the final episode of “Derry Girls” – a great way to wrap up an amazing day!